 As a responsible and ethical business, Trutex has a zero-tolerance approach to all types of modern slavery and human trafficking within our business and supply chains.
-We are members of SEDEX and actively endorse and adopt all base codes within the ETI structure and monitor this though regular auditing (SMETA, BSCI & by Trutex staff) and working with all suppliers within our supply chain to ensure standards are maintained.
+We are members of SEDEX and actively endorse and adopt all base codes within the ETI structure and monitor this though regular auditing (SMETA, BSCI & by Trutex staff) and by working with all suppliers within our supply chain to ensure standards are maintained.

 This statement has been published in accordance with the Modern Slavery Act (2015).
 It provides information on our activities and commitments to prevent modern slavery in our business operation and supply chains.

 Trutex is committed to establishing long term partnerships with it's suppliers.
 Long term manufacturing relationships result in reliable supply and consistency of product quality.
 Trutex manufactures garments in 21 (Tier 1*) factories globally, centred in six key manufacturing locations: Bangladesh, China, Indonedia, Sri Lanka, Pakistan and UK.

 We focus on having long term relationships with the factories that manufacture Trutex products on our behalf and work cooperatively with local management teams to understand the changing dynamics of each local market.
 Trutex monitors via our local office the cost of living, minimum wage, local regulations, and the local market infrastructure.

 No sub-contracting of production is allowed at any time, unless expressly requested in advance and approved by Trutex following a detailed review process.
 Any sub-contracted factory is subject to all the same standards and approvals as any tier one factory.
 Trutex staff visits and goes through authorisation of sub-contracting and annual independent audits.

 Trutex are proud to be a foundation stage member of the Ethical Trading Initiative (ETI), a leading alliance of companies, trade unions and NGOs that promotes respect for worker’s rights around the globe.